-- Funds may not be used for research. - Needle Exchange-No funds appropriated under this Act shall be used to carry out any program of distributing sterile needles or syringes for the hypodermic injection of any illegal drug. - Funds may be spent for reasonable program purposes, including personnel, training, travel, supplies and services.
-Equipment may be purchased and renovations completed if deemed necessary to accomplish program objectives; however, prior approval by HHS/CDC officials must be requested in writing. - All requests for funds contained in the budget shall be stated in U.S. dollars.
-Once an award is made, HHS/ CDC will not compensate foreign grantees for currency exchange fluctuations through the issuance of supplemental awards. - The costs that are generally allowable in grants to domestic organizations are allowable to foreign institutions and international organizations, with the following exception: With the exception of the American University, Beirut, and the World Health Organization, Indirect Costs will not be paid (either directly or through sub-award) to organizations located outside the territorial limits of the United states or to international organizations, regardless of their location.

-- The applicant may contract with other organizations under this program; however, the applicant must perform a substantial portion of the activities (including program management and operations, and delivery of prevention services for which funds are required) relating to the management of sub-grants to local organizations and improving their capacity. - You must obtain an annual audit of these HHS/CDC funds (program-specific audit) by a U.S.-based audit firm with international branches and current licensure/authority in-country, and in accordance with International Accounting Standards or equivalent standard(s) approved in writing by HHS/CDC.

-A fiscal Recipient Capability

-Assessment may be required, prior to or

-post award, to review the applicant's

-business management and fiscal

-capabilities regarding the handling of

-U.S. Federal funds.
+- Funds may not be used for research. - Reimbursement of pre-award costs is not allowed.

+- Funds may be spent for reasonable program purposes, including personnel, travel, supplies, and services.
+Equipment may be purchased if deemed necessary to accomplish program objectives; however, prior approval by HHS/CDC officials must be requested in writing. - All requests for funds contained in the budget shall be stated in U.S. dollars.
+Once an award is made, HHS/ CDC will not compensate foreign grantees for currency exchange fluctuations through the issuance of supplemental awards. - The costs that are generally allowable in grants to domestic organizations are allowable to foreign institutions and international organizations, with the following exception: With the exception of the American University, Beirut and the World Health Organization, Indirect Costs will not be paid (either directly or through sub-award) to organizations located outside the territorial limits of the United States or to international organizations regardless of their location. - The applicant may contract with other organizations under this program; however, the applicant must perform a substantial portion of the activities (including program management and operations, and delivery of prevention services for which funds are required). - All requests for funds contained in the budget, shall be stated in U.S. dollars.
+Once an award is made, HHS/ CDC will not compensate foreign grantees for currency exchange fluctuations through the issuance of supplemental awards. - You must obtain annual audit of these HHS/CDC funds (program-specific audit) by a U.S.-based audit firm with international branches and current licensure/authority in-country, and in accordance with International Accounting Standards or equivalent standard(s) approved in writing by HHS/CDC. - A fiscal Recipient Capability Assessment may be required, prior to or post award, in order to review the applicant's business management and fiscal capabilities regarding the handling of U.S. Federal funds. - Funds received from this announcement will not be used for the purchase of antiretroviral drugs for treatment of established HIV infection (with the exception of nevirapine in Prevention of Mother-to-Child Transmission (PMTCT) cases and with prior written approval), occupational exposures, and non-occupational exposures and will not be used for the purchase of machines and reagents to conduct the necessary laboratory monitoring for patient care.